sonofthort/lambda/README.md

 ~~~
 We've eliminated the argument naming duplication.
 After all, we could have just as well used *x* and *y* or *left* and *right* in our original functions.
 There's some overhead in creating these functions, but afterwards, are just as performant as our previous functions.

-This might be cute, but could we take it even further and clean up looping and variable/return patterns?
+This might be cute, but could we take it even further and extract patterns found here:
 ~~~JavaScript
 var iv = function(array, func) {
 	var length = array.length